Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals will slow progress.
+- Inability to establish achievable goals will slow the progress.

-- Negativity should not be a part of any work environment.
+- Negativity is not a good thing in any work environment.

-- Overcommitment can cause mistakes in the workplace, burnout, and anger.
+- Overcommitment can cause mistakes, burnout, and internal discontent.

-- Reduce stress by implementing Time Management Techniques and gaining the ability to delegate difficult tasks.
+- Reduce stress by implementing Time Management Techniques and learning to delegate difficult tasks.

 Not Establishing Goals

-What Can You Network Better?
+How Can You Network Better?

-- Attend professional conferences
+- Attend professional events

-- Join online forums that are related to your specialization
+- Join online forums relating to your field

-- Volunteer for organizational work
+- Volunteer for work in the organization

 - Participate in resource groups for employees.